 I took a look at what was advertised as being like a ‘featured’ editor profile on EditFast, and this is what I found.

 I am not sure if this is how all of the editor profiles look, but I was certainly not impressed.
-I mean, no judgement passed on this writer.
+I mean, no judgment passed on this writer.
 I am sure that this person was only using the tools available to them.
 And from the looks of it, they seemed to get at least some work on the site.

 But this design certainly did not make me want to hire anyone on EditFast to edit my work.